Beer pong: Alcohol

-Game play
+Gameplay

 Traditionally, the game of beer pong has been played by countless variations of rule sets.
 In recent years, organizations such as The World Series of Beer Pong have put forth "official" rules.
 Typically, players abide by a uniform set of "house rules" which are often consistent within one university or region of the country (e.g. "West Coast rules") or may vary on a "house-by-house" basis.
 Number of cups, bouncing, re-racking, amount of alcohol, distance shots must be taken from, etc. may all vary.
 All house rules should be posted or verbally stated and understood by both teams before the game starts.

 The order of play varies - both players on one team can shoot, followed by both players on the other team, or players on opposite teams can alternate back and forth.
 A cup that is made must immediately have its contents drunk and be removed from play.
 Some rule sets allow for "re-racking" (also known as "reforming", "rearranging", "consolidation", and other names), which is a rearrangement of a team's remaining cups after some have been removed.
 The formations, number of cups, when to rearrange and so on, depend on the rule set.
 For example, a team with three remaining cups may ask the other team to "re-rack" the cups into a single triangle formation.

 Common house rules allow players to 'finger' or blow the ball out of the cup if the ball spins around the inner rim.
 Another common house rule states that if a team makes both shots during their turn, a 'rollback' occurs allowing each player on that team to shoot again.
 In the World Series of Beer Pong rules, only a single-ball 'rollback' occurs resulting in a three cup maximum that can be made per turn.

 Before shooting, teams may dunk the ping pong balls into cups of water in order to wash off the balls.
 However, research has shown that the wash cups can still hold bacteria such as E. coli.
 As a result, players may put water in the cups instead of beer, keeping a separate beer on the side to drink from.